 B is for Brain

-A composition of the most important B vitamins for optimal brain health.
-This includes CoQ10 and PQQ to advance cellular functioning.
+A composition of the most important B vitamins for optimal brain health support.
+This includes CoQ10 and PQQ to advance cellular functioning with increase in mitochondria to make ATP, the energy molecule of the brain and body.
 See Product label.

 Promotes optimal cellular function for memory and cognition.